Ceph cannot connect to any monitors if one of them has a DNS resolution problem

 So, of course, as a workaround, I'm gonna start writing the raw IP address list there.
 But I still think this is a bug, because it should only fail to contact the cluster in case all DNS entries fail, not in case just one fails, the same way it fails in case all IP addresses cannot be contacted, not when just one fails.
 That's the whole point of resilience, isn't it?

-#3 Updated by Jairo Llopis about 2 months ago
+#3 Updated by Jairo Llopis 5 months ago

 In practical terms, what's the difference between not being able to connect because the host name cannot be resolved, and not being able to connect because the host is down?